wooey/Wooey/docs/heroku.rst

 Bootstrapping Wooey
 -------------------

-The wooey project can be boostraped, which will create a full-fledged django app for you.
+The wooey project can be bootstrap, which will create a full-fledged django app for you.
 This can be accomplished with the command:

 ::